Resident Survey Summary

-Respondents represent an ethnically diverse population, with significant participation from the Black or African American residents from Southside and East Bluff neighborhoods.
-You can see from the charts provided there similarities and differences when comparing respondents to census data.
+Respondents represented an ethnically diverse population, with significant participation from the Black or African American residents from Southside and East Bluff neighborhoods.

 Key descriptors for those who shopped at Harmon Highway and Wisconsin avenue.